QubesOS/qubes-doc/developer/general/documentation-style-guide.md

 ### Headings

 Do not use `h1` headings (single `#` or `======` underline).
-These are automatically generated from the `title:` line in the YAML frontmatter.
+These are automatically generated from the `title:` line in the YAML front matter.

 Use Atx-style syntax for headings: `##h2`, `### h3`, etc. Do not use underlining syntax (`-----`).